wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

 **Q:**&ensp;Whatever I may be in reälity, yet I feel myself to be a small and separate person, one amongst many.

-**M:**&ensp;Your being a person is due to the illusion of space and time; you imagine yourself to be at a certain point occupying a certain volume; your personality is due to your self-identification with the body.
+**M:**&ensp;Your beïng a person is due to the illusion of space and time; you imagine yourself to be at a certain point occupying a certain volume; your personality is due to your self-identification with the body.
 Your thoughts and feelings exist in succession, they have their span in time and make you imagine yourself, because of memory, as having duration.
 In reälity time and space exist in you; you do not exist in them.
 They are modes of perception, but they are not the only ones.
 Time and space are like words written on paper; the paper is real, the words merely a convention.
 How old are you?

 **Q:**&ensp;Forty-eight!